Arvem64/TSM/README.md

 - Using the ViewModel pattern throughout the implementation will enhance the code's efficiency and robustness.
 For instance, wrap the ObservableCollection of the ViewModel in a CollectionViewSource instead of using the Model's ObservableCollection, or simply use the ViewModel's collection.
 This will require modifying the DataGridViews' DataContexts of each window in the XAML code.
 - Avoid directly inheriting the Model classes from the INotifyPropertyChanged interface, and instead, adopt the ViewModel approach.
 - Implement and call generic methods for repetitive tasks to clean up the code and improve maintainability.
-- The One-Way Data Binding approach would be a better blueprint to apply, particularly in production environments (The purpose of utilizing Two-Way Data Binding is to allow users to visualize the results in a user-friendly interface rather than using the C# console, as this model is intended for testing and it's a quick wayy to implement the solution).
+- The One-Way Data Binding approach would be a better blueprint to apply, particularly in production environments (The purpose of utilizing Two-Way Data Binding is to allow users to visualize the results in a user-friendly interface rather than using the C# console, as this model is just intended for testing).
 - Add an Authentication Window as the main page (which involves modifying the StartupUri in App.xaml) and ensure the correct privileges are set for each authenticated and authorized user.
+- Implementing regex patterns to validate user input.

 Key Features & Architecture: